abibullayev17/todo-app-cli/README.md

 - Python 3.7+

-No external libraries required — only the Python standard library (`datetime`).
+No external libraries required — only the Python standard libraries (`datetime and json`).

 ---